 Undeterred, Fruci asked her pediatrician to refer her to a pediatric ophthalmologist for a second opinion.
-There it was revealed that Erica has strabismus, a condition in which the eyes are misaligned and have trouble focusing.
+There it was revealed that Erica had strabismus, a condition in which the eyes are misaligned and have trouble focusing.
 She also was extremely farsighted.
-A pair of glasses solved the problem, and today Erica is a happy, thriving four-year-old.
+A pair of glasses solved the problem, and today Erica is happy and thriving.

 The experience has taught Fruci to trust her instincts.
 “If something isn’t quite right, you should pursue it,” she says.
 “You won’t be sorry in the end.”

 Dr. Sholom Glouberman knows this all too well.
-He’s the president of Patients Canada, a patient-led organization formed to help bring the voice of patients and caregivers to healthcare in Canada and an assistant scientist at Baycrest, a research institute that focuses on aging and neuroscience in Toronto.
+He’s the founder of Patients Canada, a patient-led organization formed to help bring the voice of patients and caregivers to healthcare in Canada, and Philosopher-in-Residence at Baycrest Health Sciences, a research institute that focuses on aging and neuroscience in Toronto.
 He himself went for a second opinion after a test detected a precancerous condition in his colon.
 “It does make a difference to confirm a diagnosis,” says Glouberman.
 In his case, the second consultation confirmed the need for surgery.

 Glouberman says patients are sometimes hesitant to ask for a second opinion because they don’t want to appear to be second-guessing their doctors.
 And some doctors feel like a second opinion challenges their authority.
 “There are a lot of feelings involved,” he acknowledges.

 If you are still jumpy about requesting a referral for a second opinion, consider that statistics show the decision could be life-changing.
-A 2004 study on adverse events among hospital patients in Canada published in the Canadian Medical Association Journal found that 9,000 to 24,000 people die annually from preventable adverse events - unintended injuries or complications caused by health care management rather than the actual disease - some stemming from faulty diagnoses or treatment.
+A 2016 report, Measuring Patient Harm in Canadian Hospitals, by the Canadian Institute for Health Information, found that one in every 18 hospitalizations in Canada results in harm to the patient.
+“Harm” in this instance refers to unintended injuries or complications caused by health care management rather than the actual disease, leading to a longer stay in hospital, disability or death.
+While there are a host of contributing factors, many of these incidents stem from faulty diagnoses or treatment.

 It’s because of research like this that the Canadian Medical Association includes the following in its CMA code of ethics: “Respect your patient's reasonable request for a second opinion from a physician of the patient's choice.”

 While the best route to a second opinion can be to ask your family physician for a referral to another doctor or to ask your specialist to order a second look at your pathology results, you might be in for a wait.
-But other options exist: A number of private firms have set up shop offering a second opinion if a patient is seeking one:
+But other options exist: A number of private firms have set up shop offering a faster path to a second opinion if a patient is seeking one.

 Fruci certainly won’t hesitate next time she’s unsure about a diagnosis.
 “I trust my gut.
 If something doesn’t feel quite right, I have to get a second opinion.”

-- Find out if you have access to a second opinion as part of your benefits coverage.
+- Find out from your workplace benefits provider (for coverage at work) or your advisor (for individual insurance) if you have access to a second opinion as part of your health insurance coverage.